-- Engineering folio of a solution to a real world problem - Scientific Essay (Research Investigation) on Astronomy - End of Unit exam on astronomy and motion

-This will appeal to students who enjoy science and math's investigations and are interested in developing their science investigation and literacy skills.
+Pathways to Senior Subjects Physics Assessment Folio of a solution to a real world problem Scientific Essay (Research Investigation) on Astronomy End of Unit exam on astronomy and motion Learning experiences Practical experiments Investigations Research Tasks This subject caters to This will appeal to students who enjoy science and math's investigations and are interested in developing their science investigation and literacy skills.
 Students should have the ability to work independently and in teams, and show initiative.

-Engineer, Physicist, Climatologist.

-Student supplied laptop and stationery; College supplied text and study materials.
+Career Aspirations Engineer, Physicist, Climatologist.
+Resources required Student supplied laptop and stationery; College supplied text and study materials.
+Additional Course costs Course costs included in College levy structure.